Skip to content

 Terminal window

-banyan-cli deploy -f banyan.yaml --no-wait
+banyan-cli up -f banyan.yaml --no-wait

 # Check later:

-banyan-cli status
+banyan-cli deployment

 Containers are running but the application doesn’t work